seblovett/PineCube/README.md

 Video should appear!

+## Building

+### u-boot

+u-boot support looks like it is in the next release and currently in v2021-rc2.

+Can be built.
+ - Clone u-boot
+ - export ARCH=arm
+ - export CROSS_COMPILE=arm-linux-gnueabi-
+ - make pinecube_defconfig
+ - make

+u-boot.bin is produced.
+ [] Need to test it actually boots from it.
+ [] Need to work out the boot process.
 ## Next steps

  [] Build uboot, kernel and RFS.
 Check support for this chip.
 Workout why Buildroot doesn't work